• Project

 • Worker

-Gerry and Donna Keener
+Gerry & Donna Keener

 Gerry and Donna are volunteer workers, who travel to Vietnam and other international locations to train pastors and church workers.
 They also develop curriculum from an Anabaptist perspective for post-high school learners.